 American law schools are in deep crisis.
 Enrollment is down, student loan debt is up, and the profession's supply of high-paying jobs is shrinking.
 Meanwhile, thousands of graduates remain underemployed while the legal needs of low-income communities go substantially unmet.
 Many blame overregulation and seek a "free" market to solve the problem, but this has already been tested.
 Seizing on a deregulatory policy shift at the American Bar Association, private equity financiers established the first for-profit law schools in the early 2000s with the stated mission to increase access to justice by "serving the underserved".
 Pursuing this mission at a feverish rate of growth, they offered the promise of professional upward mobility through high-tech, simplified teaching and learning.

-In Law Mart, an in-depth ethnography of a for-profit law school, Riaz Tejani argues that the rise of accredited for-profit law schools exposes the limits of market-based solutions for American access to justice.
-Building on theories in law, political economy, and moral anthropology, Tejani reveals how for-profit schools marketed themselves directly to ethnoracial and socioeconomic "minority" communities, relaxed admission standards, increased diversity rates, shook up established curriculum, and saw student success rates plummet.
-They contributed to a dramatic rise in U.S. law student debt burdens while charging premium tuition financed up-front through federal loans.
-If economic theories have influenced legal scholarship, what happens when they also shape law school transactions, governance, and oversight?
-For students promised professional citizenship by these institutions, is there an obligation to better discern their quality or reputation?
+In Law Mart, a vivid ethnography of one such environment, Riaz Tejani argues that the rise of for profit law schools shows the limits of a market-based solution to American access to justice.
+Building on theories in law, political economy, and moral anthropology, Tejani reveals how for-profit law schools marketed themselves directly to ethnoracial and socioeconomic "minority" communities, relaxed admission standards, increased diversity, shook up established curriculum, and saw student success rates plummet.
+They contributed to a dramatic rise in U.S. law student debt burdens while charging premium tuition financed up-front through federal loans over time.
+If economic theories have so influenced legal scholarship, what happens when they come to shape law school transactions, governance, and oversight?
+For students promised professional citizenship by these institutions, is there a need for protections that better uphold institutional quality and sustainability?
 Offering an unprecedented glimpse of this landscape, Law Mart is a colorful foray into these essential questions.

 About the author